Spectrum Health Lakeland

-Spectrum Health Lakeland is a nonprofit community-owned health system in southwest Michigan.
-The health system comprises three hospitals, an outpatient surgery center, a regional cancer center, rehabilitation centers, two long-term care residences, home care and hospice services, and 34 affiliate physician practice locations.
-More than 470 primary and specialty care physicians and other licensed providers practice medicine at Lakeland Health, which makes the system Berrien County's largest employer.
+Spectrum Health Lakeland was a nonprofit community-owned health system in southwest Michigan.
+The health system comprised three hospitals, an outpatient surgery center, a regional cancer center, rehabilitation centers, two long-term care residences, home care and hospice services, and 34 affiliate physician practice locations.
+Following the Beaumont Health and Spectrum Health merger in 2022, Corewell Health was created and Spectrum Health Lakeland was merged into it.

 History

-For over a century, Spectrum Health Lakeland has served the community of southwest Michigan.
-Since its inception, the health system has experienced mergers, consolidations, and growth.
+For over a century, Spectrum Health Lakeland served the community of southwest Michigan.
+Since its inception, the health system experienced mergers, consolidations, and growth.